Introducing King Decebalus

 First Dacian War

-In the first war, Decebalus initially resisted Roman forces but was eventually forced to accept Roman occupation garrisons and a peace treaty.
+Decebalus mounted a strong initial defense against Roman forces but was eventually compelled to accept Roman garrisons and a peace treaty that limited Dacian sovereignty.

 Second Dacian War